exams required to studymin uk

 University Tier IELTS Scores TOEFL iBT GMAT/GRE Specialised Tests Key Notes

-Foundation Courses (e.g., INTO, Kaplan) 5.0-5.5 (no section below 4.5) 60-70 (15/section) Not required None Designed for students with lower scores; 85% progress to degree.
+Foundation Courses (e.g., INTO, Kaplan) 5.0-5.5 (no section below 4.5) 60-70 (15/section) Not required None Perfectly designed for students needing extra academic or language preparation; a massive 85% of enrollees successfully progress to a full degree.

 Conditional Offers 5.5-6.0 (with pre-sessional course) 70-80 (with language training) GMAT/GRE optional Varies 20% of offers include language top-up courses.